Multiplicative preprojective algebras are 2-Calabi-Yau: The center and primality of multiplicative preprojective algebras

 \subsection{The center of multiplicative preprojective algebras}

-The center of $\Lambda^{1}(Q)$ depends dramatically on the taxonomy of quiver $Q$ into Dynkin, extended Dynkin, and others. \begin{itemize} \item For $Q$ Dynkin, for $k$ characteristic zero, one can compute the center using the isomorphism $\Lambda^{1}(Q) \cong \Pi(Q)$ first established in \cite{CB2}, see Example \ref{exam: Dynkin}. \item For $Q$ extended Dynkin, Conjecture \ref{conj: NCCR} predicts $Z(\Lambda^{1}(Q)) \cong e_{v} \Lambda^{1}(Q) e_{v}$, which is proven in Section \ref{s:NCCR_proof} in the case $Q=\widetilde{A_n}$. \item In the remaining cases, Conjecture \ref{conj: 2CY} predicts $Z(\Lambda^{q}(Q))=k$, for any $q \in (k^*)^{Q_{0}}$. \end{itemize} The goal of this section is to establish the conjecture in the case $Q$ contains a cycle.
+The center of $\Lambda^{1}(Q)$ depends dramatically on the taxonomy of quiver $Q$ into Dynkin, extended Dynkin, and others. \begin{itemize} \item For $Q$ Dynkin and $k$ characteristic not 2, 3, or 5, one can compute the center using the isomorphism $\Lambda^{1}(Q) \cong \Pi(Q)$, see Example \ref{exam: Dynkin}. \item For $Q$ extended Dynkin, Conjecture \ref{conj: NCCR} predicts $Z(\Lambda^{1}(Q)) \cong e_{v} \Lambda^{1}(Q) e_{v}$, which is proven in Section \ref{s:NCCR_proof} in the case $Q=\widetilde{A_n}$. \item In the remaining cases, Conjecture \ref{conj: 2CY} predicts $Z(\Lambda^{q}(Q))=k$, for any $q \in (k^*)^{Q_{0}}$. \end{itemize} The goal of this section is to establish the conjecture in the case $Q$ contains a cycle.

 \begin{prop} Let $Q$ be a connected quiver strictly containing a cycle and fix $q \in (k^{\times})^{Q_{0}}$.
 Then $Z(\Lambda^{q}(Q)) = k$. \end{prop}

 \begin{proof} Let $z \in Z(\Lambda^{q}(Q))$.
 Decompose $z = z_{0} + z_{+}$ into a sum of length zero and positive length paths.
 First suppose that $z_+ = 0$.
 Then $z = \sum_{i \in Q_0} c_i e_i$.
 Note that every individual arrow forms a basis element of Proposition \ref{p:mpa-general-q}.
 Then $z a = a z$ for every arrow implies that all $c_i$ are equal, as $Q$ is connected.